MonsterDruide1/OdysseyDecomp/Contributing.md

       * To show C++ source code interleaved with the assembly in the diff, pass `-c` or `--source`.
       * To get a three-column diff (original, decomp, diff with last decomp attempt), pass `-3` (do not use with `-c`).

-8. **Tweak the code to get a perfectly matching function**.
+7. **Tweak the code to get a perfectly matching function**.
     * Clang is usually quite reasonable so it is very common for functions -- even complicated code -- to match on the first try.
     * **Focus on large differences.** If you have large differences (e.g. entire sections of code being at the wrong location), focus on getting rid of them first and ignore small differences like regalloc or trivial reorderings.
     * **Regalloc:** If you only have regalloc differences left in a function that *looks* semantically equivalent, double-check whether it is truly equivalent: such differences are typically caused by using the wrong variable.
 It is rare for LLVM to use a different set of registers if the code is equivalent.
     * This is usually the most difficult part of matching decomp.
 Please ask on Discord if you need help!
     * The [cheatsheet](https://github.com/zeldaret/botw/blob/master/Cheatsheet.md) (of the BotW project) might help you recognize code patterns and contains a checklist for common matching issues.

-9. **Update the list of decompiled functions**.
+8. **Update the list of decompiled functions**.
     * If you have a function that matches perfectly, great!
-    * If there are still minor differences left, wrap the function in an `#ifdef NON_MATCHING`, add a comment to explain what is wrong, and change the status to `m` (minor difference) in the CSV.
+    * If there are still minor differences left, write add a comment to explain what is wrong (if you think that is necessary), and change the status (the second column) to `m` (minor difference) in the CSV.
     * For major differences (lots of entirely red/green/blue lines in the diff), use a capital `M` (major difference) in place of `m`.

-10. Before opening a PR, reformat the code with clang-format and run `tools/check`.
+9. Before opening a PR, reformat the code with clang-format and run `tools/check`.
     * You can use clang-format via your editor – VSCode and CLion have built-in clang-format support — or by calling `git clang-format` (for files you have `git add`ed and not yet committed).
+    * If your editor does not have built-in support for clang-format, or if you need to invoke clang-format in a terminal, you'll need to install it manually.
+        * If your Linux distro or system (e.g. macOS) does not package clang-format 12, you can download it from [the LLVM project website here](https://releases.llvm.org/download.html)

 ## Code style

-This project uses clang-format to enforce a consistent coding style.
+Super Mario Odyssey has 31MB of code and contributors *need* to read and modify existing parts of the codebase very often: inconsistencies lead to a loss of efficiency, and we literally cannot afford that considering our small number of contributors.
+To avoid wasting time on formatting issues, we use clang-format to automatically enforce a consistent coding style.

 Before opening a PR, please format your code with clang-format 12 and ensure the following guidelines are followed.
 This will allow your contributions to be reviewed more quickly.

 ### General